Ln11211/Ln11211/README.md

 ---

 ### 2) Handwritten Digit-Classifier App
 >**This fun to make, end to end project on the very infamous MNIST dataset is a great learning experience for me on deploying ML models.
-Do check it out at [Ln11211/Handwritten-Digit-Classifier-App](Handwritten-Digit-Classifier-App).**
+Do check it out at [Ln11211/Handwritten-Digit-Classifier-App](https://github.com/Ln11211/Handwritten-Digit-Classifier-App).**
 >
 >**It has always been my goal to deploy ML models on edge devices and I hope to make it some day.**

 ---

 ### 3) Neural Network projects
 >These are some NN models on datasets and problems suitable for DeepLearning and Computer vision tasks.
-Please find the notebooks with code on loading the dataset and working on them.
+Please find the notebooks with code on loading the dataset and working on them in the [neural-networks repository](https://github.com/Ln11211/neural-networks)
 ---

 ### 4) Regression analysis projects
 >These are some projects and kaggle notebooks on datasets suitable for regression analysis that I performed  myself.
 These include multiple datasets and visualisations of the data correlations and the regression fits.
+Please find them at [Kglnotebooks](https://github.com/Ln11211/Kglnotebooks)
 ---